Skip to main content

 The SOAR model recommends that a SOAR-trained mentor or supervisor review the application packet prior to submission to SSA.
 This ensures that all forms are correctly completed and that the MSR thoroughly links the applicant’s diagnosis to their limitations in functioning.

-SOAR also helps case managers to form collaborative relationships with SSA, DDS, community providers, and other key stakeholders, such as hospitals.
+SOAR also helps case workers to form collaborative relationships with SSA, DDS, health providers, and other key community partners, such as hospitals.
 The SOAR Process is negotiated within the state or community with the relevant SSA office.
 (Contact your State or Local Team Lead for specific information about your community).

 • The SOAR process details preferred methods of setting a protective filing date, such as starting the disability application online at ssa.gov, calling SSA to set an appointment, or visiting a local SSA office to express an intent to file.

-• Case managers use electronic filing of SSA forms when available; these are accessed on the SSA website.
+• Case workers use electronic filing of SSA forms when available; these are accessed on the SSA website.

-• Complete application packets are submitted within 60 days after establishing protective filing date.
+• Complete application packets are submitted within 60 days after establishing a protective filing date (PFD)

 SOAR Packet

-In the SOAR model, the case manager gathers all materials for SSA and DDS.
-The case manager:
+In the SOAR model, the case worker gathers all materials for SSA and DDS.
+The case worker:

 • Completes and submits all necessary SSA forms